williamyhhuang/TrialBalloonTaiwan/README.md

 ## Main Features

 - News Comparision
-  - Compare the specific event that how the media describes that news .
+  - Compare the specific event that how the media describes that news.
-  - According to the score and magnitude analyzed by Google NLP API, user can know how the media describe the specific event .
+  - According to the score and magnitude analyzed by Google NLP API, user can know how the media describe the specific event.
-  - If the news is not that user wants, user can switch to other news and get the relative analysis .
+  - If the news is not that users want, users can switch to other news and get the relative analysis.
 - Media Comparision
-  - According to the score and magnitude analyzed by Google NLP API, user can know how the media describes the keyword-related news and know the relationship between keyword-related news and time .
+  - According to the score and magnitude analyzed by Google NLP API, user can know how the media describes the keyword-related news and know the relationship between keyword-related news and time.
-  - User can get every media's news that relate to the specific keywords .
+  - User can get every media's news that relate to the specific keywords.
 - Reporter Comparision
-  - According to the score and magnitude analyzed by Google NLP API, user can know how the reporter describes the keyword-related news and know the relationship between keyword-related news and time .
+  - According to the score and magnitude analyzed by Google NLP API, user can know how the reporter describes the keyword-related news and know the relationship between keyword-related news and time.
-  - User can get every reporter's news that relate to the specific keywords .
+  - User can get every reporter's news that relate to the specific keywords.

 ## Demonstration